GameProgressive/UniSpyServer/.github/README.md

 ## Why rewrite C# to python
-* The vscode extensions for C# development is become more and more hard to use, and microsoft abandoned the open-source OmniSharp project, replacing it with ites own closed source language server.
+* The vscode extensions for C# development is become more and more hard to use, and microsoft abandoned the open-source OmniSharp project and replacing it with it's own closed source language server.
 * The c# project seems hard to run by users, it require a lot of deploy knowledge and hard for collaborations, for the future of the gamespy emulator, I choose to rewrite this into a opensource and easy high level language - python.